 Data will be maintained in accordance with the following retention timescales:

-- Customer data (including all correspondence) will be retained for six years following closure of the account (to allow for the defence of legal claims);
+- Customer data (including all correspondence, telephone call recordings and backups) will be retained for seven years following closure of the account (to allow for the defence of legal claims and/or complaints);

 - Body worn video recordings will be retained for a period of three years after the year in which the recording was made unless the case is subject to investigation or complaint at this point.
 In such circumstances recordings will then be deleted one year after the year in which the complaint/investigation is closed.